Mr-Talha110/uniswap/README.md

-## Uniswap
+## Uniswap 🦄

-This package contains all the features of the Uniswap Smart contract and supports its use on other exchanges and other networks.
+This package contains all the features of the Uniswap smart contract and supports its use on other exchanges and other networks.

 ## Features